Aliases for KYAT3 Gene

 This gene encodes an aminotransferase that transaminates kynurenine to form kynurenic acid.
 Kynurenic acid is a metabolite of tryptophan.
 Multiple alternatively spliced transcript variants that encode different proteins have been described for this gene.
 This gene shares 5' exon structure with the RNA binding motif protein, X-linked-like 1 locus on chromosome 1, but the coding sequences are non-overlapping. [provided by RefSeq, Jun 2009]

 GeneCards Summary for KYAT3 Gene

 KYAT3 (Kynurenine Aminotransferase 3) is a Protein Coding gene.
-Among its related pathways are Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism and Metabolism of xenobiotics by cytochrome P450.
+Among its related pathways are Drug metabolism - cytochrome P450 and Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism.
 An important paralog of this gene is KYAT1.

 UniProtKB/Swiss-Prot for KYAT3 Gene